LaunchCodeEducation/lchs/src/chapters/strings/template-literals.rst

 Template Literals
 =================

+.. index:: concatenation

-Earlier, we used *concatenation* to combine strings and variables together in order to create a specific output:
+Earlier, we used *concatenation* to
+:ref:`combine strings and variables together <string-concatenation>` in order to create a specific output:

-.. todo:: Add an internal book link here to the concatenation section!

 .. admonition:: Example